chedabob/bitrise_java13install_ios/README.md

-# Install Java13 - Mac OS
+# Enable OpenJDK - Mac OS
-This step sets the pre-installed OpenJDK 13 as the system JVM
+This step sets the pre-installed OpenJDK as the system JVM

 ## How to use this Step